Titanic City

 Built in an area of the city aptly named the Titanic Quarter, to celebrate the centenary of the construction of the famous White Star line ship, the luxurious and opulent Titanic.

-The experience recounts not only the building of that revolutionary ship and hundreds of other ships, but more importantly the lives of the people in the city where she was built.
+revolutionary ship and hundreds of other ships, but more importantly the lives of the people in the city where she was built.
 Using interactive technology the story unfolds from the conception, construction and launch of the Titanic.
 We experience a sensorial journey back to the life of a ship worker in the early 1900s, complete with the sounds of the rivets bolting the steel plates and the smell of melting steel.
 With a total of nine walk through galleys illustrating the creation from planning to launch.
 One leaves the exhibition with a sense of awe and an understanding of the mammoth task building Titanic was in 1900s.

 The Belfast of today differs in so many ways one hundred years on but has kept that spirit of invention and industry which defines this great city.